Comm4nd0/raspberrypi_AI-NO-GUI/README.txt

+# THIS REPO HAS BEEN SUPERSEEDED WITH https://github.com/Comm4nd0/LUCA-AI

 This is my RaspberryPi voice control system. it's not really an AI because it doesn't learn.
 However, what it can do is this...

  * Send text messages